Mandeep-codes/Mandeep-codes/README.md

 - 👋 Hi, I’m @Mandeep-codes
-- 👀 I’m interested in full stack
+- 👀 I’m interested in full stack and blockchain
-- 🌱 I’m currently working on projects
+- 🌱 I’m currently learning solidty and smart contracts
 - 📫 How to reach me mandeep.codess@gmail.com  www.linkedin.com/in/mandeep-nehra-289224371
 - 😄 Pronouns: he/him
 - Currently gonna be in second year btech artificial intelligence and data science